-Clinical recommendations as a result of drug interactions with dolutegravir.
-These recommendations are based on either drug interaction trials or predicted interactions due to the expected magnitude of interaction and potential for serious adverse events or loss of efficacy.
+Table 3 provides clinical recommendations as a result of drug interactions with Dolutegravir 50mg tablets or Dolutegravir Dispersible Tablets 10 mg .
+These recommendations are based on either drug interaction trials or predicted interactions due to the expected magnitude of interaction and potential for serious adverse events or loss of efficacy [see 4.2, 5.2.]

-Established and Other Potentially Significant Drug Interactions: Alterations in Dose or Regimen May Be Recommended Based on Drug Interaction Trials or Predicted Interactions
+Table 3.
+Established and Other Potentially Significant Drug Interactions: Alterations in Dose or Regimen May Be Recommended Based on Drug Interaction Trials or Predicted Interactions[see Dosage and Administration (4.2)]